Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 Incremental Rating Systems or dynamical rating systems such as TrueSkill  do not make optimal use of data.
 The principle of Bayesian Inference consists in computing a probability distribution over player ratings ($r$) from the observation of game results ($G$) by inverting the model thanks to Bayes formula:
 $$P(r|G)=\frac{P(G|r)P(r)}{P(G)}$$
-where $P(r)$ is a prior distribution over $r$, and $P(G)$ is a normalizing constant. $P(r|G)$ is called the posterior distribution of γ
+where $P(r)$ is a prior distribution over $r$, and $P(G)$ is a normalizing constant. $P(r|G)$ is called the posterior distribution of $r$
 $P(G|r)$ is the Bradley-Terry model, i.e.
 $$P(\text{player $i$ beats player $j$ at time $t$})= \frac{1}{1+10^{-\frac{R_i(t)-R_j(t)}{400}}}$$ as shown in Elo rating system.

-The WHR algorithm consists in computing, for each player, the γ(t) function that maximizes $P(r|G)$.
+The WHR algorithm consists in computing, for each player, the $r(t)$ function that maximizes $P(r|G)$.
 Once this maximum a posteriori has been computed, the variance around this maximum is also estimated, which is a way to estimate rating uncertainty.

+In the dynamic Bradley-Terry model, the prior has two roles.
+First, a prior probability distribution over the range of ratings is applied.
+This way, the rating of a player with $100\%$ wins does not go to infinity.
+Also, a prior controls the variation of the ratings in time, to avoid huge jumps in ratings.
+In the dynamic Bradley-Terry model, the prior that controls the variation of ratings in time is a Wiener process:
+$$
+r_i(t_1) - r_i(t_1)\sim N(0, |t_2-t_1|w^2) ,
+$$

+$w$ is a parameter of the model, that indicates the variability of ratings in time.
+The extreme case of $w = 0$ would mean static ratings.

 - [ ] https://www.wikiwand.com/en/Bradley%E2%80%93Terry_model
 - [ ] https://www.wikiwand.com/en/Ranking